 Featured Resources

 Arden Armbruster.
 Arden is a budget and policy analyst on the Social and Community Services team.
 Her portfolio includes the city’s criminal legal agencies, cultural affairs, and libraries.
 Prior to joining IBO in September 2022, she worked for New York institutions including The New York Public Library, Hunter College, and the NYC Taxi and Limousine Commission.
-Arden earned her undergraduate degree in music performance at the University of North Carolina School of the Arts and is a Master of Public Administration candidate at Baruch College (CUNY), where she was also graduate research and teaching assistant.
+Arden earned her undergraduate degree in music performance at the University of North Carolina School of the Arts and her master's in public administration at Baruch College (CUNY).
 Arden is grateful to live near Brooklyn’s backyard—Prospect Park—and enjoys cooking, her cats, and contemporary art.

 Jacob Berman.
 Jacob is the assistant director for the Social and Community Services team.
 He joined IBO is January 2022.
 Previously, Jacob was an analyst in the Mayor’s Office Center for Innovation through Data Intelligence (CIDI).
 At CIDI, Jacob conducted big data research and policy projects spanning New York City’s health and human services agencies.
 Jacob also has previous experience at Everytown for Gun Safety and the Police Executive Research Forum in Washington DC.
 Outside of work, Jacob enjoys ballroom dancing, which he used to compete in, and going for walks in Central Park with his dog Luna (objectively the greatest dog in the known universe).
 Jacob earned a master’s in public administration from New York University and a B.A. from the University of Maryland, College Park.

 Brian Cain.
-Brian joined IBO in August 2022 as the Budget Review Analyst.
+Brian is the Assistant Director of Housing, Environment, and Infrastructure.
+He started at IBO in August 2022 as the Budget Review Analyst.
 He is a licensed CPA and worked for two years as an auditor at Ernst & Young.
 During graduate school he focused on municipal budgeting, working with eight different cities on a wide array of budgeting projects.
 Brian has been in the Northeast his whole life: he grew up in Vermont, attended college in Rhode Island, worked at EY in Boston, and completed graduate school in Cambridge.
 He moved to New York City in summer 2022.
 In his free time, he loves to cook, travel, play tennis, and explore his new city.
 Brian received his master’s in public policy from Harvard and a B.A. from Providence College.

 Logan Clark.
 Logan is the Assistant Director of Budget Review.
 He joined IBO in September 2022, after six years working in various portfolios at the NYC Office of Management and Budget.
 During his time there he worked on issues relating to open space, waste and refuse management, capital planning, federal disaster grant programs, and government operations.
 When not at work, Logan enjoys cooking, reading, old RPG and strategy games, and hanging with his wife and cats.
 A recovering lax bro, he also will play whatever sports his knees will permit him, which is currently government league softball, municipally owned pitch and putt, and some East Coast skiing.
 Logan has his B.A. from McGill University and an M.S. in Urban Planning from Columbia University.